Stanislaus of Szczepanów: Chastisement of Bolesław

-Whatever the actual cause of the conflict between them, the result was that the bishop excommunicated King Bolesław, which included forbidding the saying of the Divine Office by the canons of Krakow Cathedral in case Bolesław attended.
-The excommunication aided the King's political opponents, and then the King accused Bishop Stanislaus of treason and the royal court found him guilty.
+Whatever the actual cause of the conflict between them, the result was that the bishop excommunicated King Bolesław, which included forbidding the saying of the Divine Office by the canons of Kraków Cathedral in case Bolesław attended.
+The excommunication aided the King's political opponents, and the King accused Bishop Stanislaus of treason and the royal court found him guilty.

 Martyrdom

-King Bolesław sent his men to execute Bishop Stanislaus but when they didn't dare to touch the bishop, the King decided to kill the bishop himself.
+King Bolesław sent his men to execute Bishop Stanislaus but when they didn't dare touch the bishop, the King decided to kill the bishop himself.
 He is said to have slain Stanislaus while he was celebrating Mass in the Skałka outside the walls of Kraków.
-According to Paweł Jasienica: Polska Piastów, it was actually in the Wawel castle.
+According to Paweł Jasienica: Polska Piastów, it was actually in the Wawel Castle.
 The guards then cut the bishop's body into pieces and scattered them to be devoured by wild beasts.
 According to the legend, his members miraculously reintegrated while the pool was guarded by four eagles.

-The exact date of Stanislaus' death is uncertain.
+The exact date of Stanislaus's death is uncertain.
 According to different sources, it was either 11 April or 8 May 1079.

-The murder stirred outrage throughout the land and led to the dethronement of King Bolesław II the Bold, who had to seek refuge in Hungary and was succeeded by his brother, Władysław I Herman.
+The murder stirred outrage throughout the land and led to the dethronement of King Bolesław II the Generous, who had to seek refuge in Hungary, and was succeeded by his brother, Władysław I Herman.

 Whether Stanislaus should be regarded as a traitor or a hero remains one of the classic unresolved questions of Polish history.
 His story has a parallel in the murder of Thomas Becket in 1170 by henchmen of England's King Henry II.

 Original sources

-There is little information about Stanislaus' life.
+There is little information about Stanislaus's life.
 The only near-contemporary source was a chronicle of Gallus Anonymus, but the author evaded writing details about a conflict with the king.
 Later sources are the chronicles of Wincenty Kadłubek, and two hagiographies by Wincenty of Kielcza.
 All contain hagiographic matter.